ToC

 How to write your beauty therapist CV

 As a beauty therapist, you provide treatments to clients that improve their appearance and make them feel more confident.
-To get hired at your target salon or spa, you’ll need to make a CV that shows you’ve got the necessary skills and knowledge to perform these duties effectively.
+To get hired at your target salon or spa, you’ll need to write a CV that shows you’ve got the necessary skills and knowledge to perform these duties effectively.

 Here’s how to write a beauty therapist CV that stands out to recruiters and gets you the job you want:

-1. Write an impactful beauty therapist CV personal profile
+1. Write an impactful CV personal profile

 Writing an engaging beauty therapist CV personal profile is vital to getting the recruiter’s attention.
 This short paragraph (3–5 sentences) at the top of your CV is an overview of your job-specific experience and skills as a beauty therapist.